mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 ### Sparce Matricies

 Sparce-matrix design is important to ESTA.
-The term "sparce-matrix" is used here to describe the design goal of describing the spatial distribution of emissions (or spatial surrogates) using a collection of key-value pairs, where the key is a two or three-dimensional tuple describing a grid cell and the value is an emission value or fraction.
+The term "sparce-matrix" is used here to describe the design goal of describing the spatial distribution of emissions (or spatial surrogates) using a collection of key-value pairs, where the key might be an I/J pair describing a grid cell and the value might be an emission value.
 This is an alternative to simply defining a ROW-by-COLUMN dimensional array to store a value in every grid cell in the modeling domain.
-The reason a sparce matrix approach was chosen in ESTA is that it is very common for most of the grid cells in a modeling domain to have zero values.
-And in most scenarios, modeling will take a lot less memory if a sparce matrix approach is used
+The sparce matrix approach is used in various place throughout ESTA because it is very common for most of the grid cells in a modeling domain to have zero values.
+And in most scenarios, modeling will take a lot less memory if a sparce matrix approach is used.

 In the section above on ESTA's native data structures, the classes `SparceEmissions` and `SpatialSurrogate` use this sparce matrix design.